Artixio

 Following are the steps to be followed for CDSCO IVD registration in India:

-1. According to the first schedule, part II classify the IVDs based on the associated within different class categories such as A, B, C, and D
+1. According to the first schedule, part II classify the IVDs based on the association within different class categories such as A, B, C, and D

 2. Then the applicant must visit the CDSCO portal with the given link